Xu-Duan/Xu-Duan.github.io/_pages/about.md

 # Education
 * M.S. in Mechanical Engineering, The University of Texas at Austin, 2026 (Expected)
-* B.S. in Naval Architecture and Marine Engineering, Shanghai Jiao Tong University, 2023
+* B.E. in Naval Architecture and Marine Engineering, Shanghai Jiao Tong University, 2023

 ---